I-291

 In October 1967, bids were scheduled to go out that fall for the stack interchange at I-84.
 Bids for the northern I-91 interchange and a section from Route 4 to US 44 were expected to go out in 1969; and bids for the remaining portions in 1970.
 I-291 was expected to be complete in 1972.

-Northwest: West Hartford, the Reservoirs, and Bloomfield
+Northwest: West Hartford, the Reservoirs, Bloomfield, Windsor

 In late 1963, the state was planning to complete I-291 from Corbins Corner to I-91 in Windsor by 1969.
 As 1969 arrived, work had not started, but in May of that year the Capitol Region Planning Agency (RPA) approved a location for the route.
 The planned expressway would be six lanes wide, but soon the design was expanded to eight lanes.